ZeroNetJS/zeronet-js/README.md

 It is not planned to support protocol version v1.
 Only v2+ will be supported.

+Also for now all connections are **unencrypted**.
+So don't use this in production until beta.

 # Running

-Just run `zeronet.js` and it should:
+Just run `npm start` and it should:

 -   Launch a server on 0.0.0.0:15542
--   Connect to it

-To connect to your locally running client just change the port in the `new Client` line to 15441
+-   Make itself visible in the mdns